 Emma Michael is the founder of The Centre and is passionate about sharing the therapeutic power that yoga and shiatsu have to bring ease, relief and transformation.

-I took my first yoga class when I was 17, and over the last 18 years my mat has been a source of comfort and support.
+“I took my first yoga class when I was 17, and over the last 23 years my mat has been a source of comfort and support.
 Living in London for 33 years gave me access to train and learn with some of the top teachers in the world.
 I was able to try a huge variety of styles and approaches.
-It was a great experience and as often as I can I travel back to London to top up my trainings.
+It was a great experience and as often as I can, I travel back to London to continue to develop my own practice and teaching.

 Just as I was coming close to completing the Anusara Elements teacher training I met Anna Zorzou.
 She invited me to join the YogaWorks teacher training that she was running in Cyprus.
 I knew the standard of the YogaWorks training, and had trained with a few of the teachers, and just couldn't turn down the opportunity to study with Anna.
 7 months later I completed my third 200 hour Yoga teaching qualification.

-I've always been interested in massage.
-I would fell great after giving my friends and family massages, seeing how relaxed and comfortable they felt from my prodding and pressing.
-I learnt how to give indian head massages, when I was in Thailand and I fell in love with it.
+“I've always been interested in massage.
+I would feel great after giving my friends and family massages, seeing how relaxed and comfortable they felt from my prodding and pressing.
+I learnt how to give indian head massages, and when I was in Thailand and I fell in love with thai massages.
 After the first couple of massages I decided it was something I wanted to learn more about, so I travelled to Chiang Mai and got a Thai massage qualification from the Old Medicine Hospital.